 While people claim to know plenty about software, it’s a fact that about 60 percent of filers have no idea what their tax bracket is.
 In addition, only about 10 percent are aware of the fact that people who earn less than $60,000 per year can usually get free tax preparation from either the government or one of the firms that offers tax prep services.
 Finally, according to industry sources and surveys, it seems that taxpayers want to use tax preparation software that is both accurate and easy to understand.
 When shopping for tax prep software, these are the two most important traits the programs should have in order to appeal to taxpayers.

 For many taxpayers, software is not the way to go.
 Complex situations call for in-person, professional help.
 If you itemize your deductions, are self-employed or own a business, then software will not be the ideal approach.
-For filers who want to feel completely confident that their return was prepared correctly, using a CPA or Enrolled Agent is a better choice.
+For filers who want to save on taxes and feel completely confident that their return was prepared correctly, using a CPA or Enrolled Agent is a better choice.
 In some cases, it doesn’t cost much more to have a real person file your taxes.
 And if the government audits your return and you need someone to represent you, software falls far short.

 Tax software is great for what it’s designed to do.
 It can quickly, accurately and inexpensively help an average person file income tax returns.
 The user-friendly aspect is a big plus for people who are not adept at online tasks and who are equally stumped when it comes to tax laws.
 Every year, hundreds of millions of personal and business tax returns are filed electronically via one or another of the big software programs.
 This is good for taxpayers, who get their documents filed on time and accurately, and good for the government, who gets to collect its tax bills quickly and efficiently.